abinavrameshs/Qualitative-Bankruptcy-Analysis/README.md

 # Qualitative-Bankruptcy-Analysis

 Analysis of Qualitative Bankruptcy data from UCI ML Database

+# Aim
+To predict `Class` variable (Which indicates if a firm will go Bankrupt or not)

-Link of the data Source :
+# Link of the data Source
 http://archive.ics.uci.edu/ml/datasets/Qualitative_Bankruptcy

+# Tasks performed
 Peformed the following activities in the IPYTHON notebook using Qualitative Bankruptcy dataset  :
 1. Profiling report and Correlations
 2. Pandas profiling report